 'Super Mario Galaxy' showed me that the sky is never the limit

-Why stop at those fluffy clouds and that steel grey expanse?
+Why stop at those fluffy clouds and that steel-gray expanse?
 Reach for the moon, the stars, and those huge planets above.
 By bringing Mario to his back-flipping, platforming origins and flinging him headlong into space, Nintendo's imagination felt as infinite.
-It's a crazy idea — long has Mario been attached to a handful of worlds within one game.
-Here, he leaps from planetoid to planetoid, each with its own enemies, landscape and physical rules, all in one level.
+It's a crazy idea—long has Mario been attached to a handful of worlds within one game.
+Here, he leaps from planetoid to planetoid, each with its own enemies, landscape, and physical rules, all in one level.
 "You want to get creative?"
 Galaxy asks.
 "Go nuts."
 Be unafraid to skirt around untouched ideas or to throw a lot of things together and see what works.
 Some of the things you do will be successful, and some won't.
 But the higher you reach, the better you can be.
 For me, Mario was always the best, with no real peers or comparisons, and then this (and its sequel) happened and pretty much left everyone light years behind.
 Mario kept reaching and never looked back.
 Good advice.

 'Super Mario Galaxy 2' proved perfection can be achieved so long as you try and try again

 The Perfect Run is my gaming nirvana.
 It's superbly designed, with things that on a first play would seem impossible to the average person.
 But for those of us who clawed to get there, and then worked hard to complete that one-shot level of intricate chaos, we knew what it took and that it was totally worth it.
-With no mistakes allowed, it takes tonnes of practice to truly finish this game.
+With no mistakes allowed, it takes tons of practice to truly finish this game.
 If you manage it, and flow through it with little delay, it looks like an animated Rube Goldberg machine and it is beautiful.
 I can't tell you how many times it took before I made it.
 All I know is that 25 years of playing Mario had built me up to this moment.
 And whenever I think of quitting something that seems complicated, or because I lack inspiration, The Perfect Run will replay in my head and I'll keep going.

 'Super Mario 3D World' taught me that we become greater with each other